Food Cost Control: Complete Guide for SA Restaurants

 Rounding to “one onion” or “a cup of flour” leads to hidden cost creep.
 One large onion might be 200 g; another 120 g.
 A “cup” of flour can vary by 30 g depending on how it is scooped.
 Over dozens of ingredients and hundreds of covers, those errors add up — often to 2–5% of food cost that you never see on a spreadsheet.
 Costing by gram and ml (e.g. 120 g chicken, 15 ml oil) gives you:

-Tools like Tafela’s recipe builder use gram-level precision so you can cost recipes once, update ingredient prices when suppliers change, and see your plate cost and food cost % update automatically.
+A POS with integrated recipe costing can use gram-level precision so you cost recipes once, update ingredient prices when suppliers change, and see plate cost and food cost % update automatically.
 That turns recipe costing from a once-off exercise into an ongoing food cost control system.

 SA Food Cost Benchmarks by Category